Phase II Research

 In the prototype system, a virtual storage system was used: the micro-inverters converted the DC energy from the solar cells into 240VAC, which was then fed into the load center at the Solar Roadways facility.
 The power was used by the building during the day.
 Any excess power was placed on the grid for future use (net metering).
 When needed (such as nighttime), power was drawn off the grid to power the system.

 In this way, the pavement can power surrounding homes and businesses.
 As advances are made in the field of energy storage, the Solar Roadways system can implement the new technologies where desired.

 3. It is made of recycled or other sustainable materials.

 Recycled glass was used for ten percent of the aggregate in the base.
 The internal support structure can be made of recycled plastic.
 Virtually everything in the system can be reused or recycled with in keeping with the “Cradle to Cradle” design philosophy being used.

 4. It can be modular for ease of replacing worn or damaged sections.

 Each Solar Road Panel works independently and no two panels are physically connected to one another.
 They are mounted to the base in a backplane style with one 6-conductor plug and four retaining bolts.
 The panels communicate with one another and can report in when a panel stops communicating.
-Each panel currently weighs 110-pounds, so a maintenance worker could bring along a good panel to replace a non-functioning panel.
-Four nuts are removed, the old panel is unplugged, the new panel is plugged in, the four nuts are reinstalled, the panel is programmed, and the maintenance truck leaves.
-This should take no more than five minutes.
-At this point, the road will be like new again, rather than any kind of “patch fix”.
+Each panel assembly weighs 110-pounds, so replacing a panel is quick – no more than five minutes.
+The modularity of the system means that once a Solar Road Panel is replaced, the road will be like new again.

 5. It is durable enough to withstand repeated loading from heavy traffic at or above the level of current pavement systems.